cncf/xds/proposals/TP2-dynamically-generated-cacheable-xds-resources.md

 ]}
 ```

-But at this point, the clients are continuing to subscribe without
-specifying this new key.
-So the server or cache would not have any way
-to know which of the above variants to use for a subscription specifying
-`{env=prod}` but not specifying `version`.

-Conversely, if the new key is added on the clients first, then the clients
+Once that change happens on the server, the clients will start getting
-will start subscribing with dynamic parameters like the following:
-- `{env=prod, version=v1}`
-- `{env=prod, version=v2}`
-- `{env=test, version=v1}`
-- `{env=test, version=v2}`

-The server or cache has to match those sets of dynamic parameters against
-the existing sets of dynamic parameter constraints, which do not specify the
-`version` key at all.

-We address this transition scenario by allowing a set of constraints
-to match a set of dynamic parameters that includes a key that is not
-specified by the constraints.
-This allows new keys to be added on
-clients before the corresponding constraints are added on the resources,
-which we expect to be the common case.
-(In general, we expect clients
-to send a lot of keys that may not actually be used by the server, since
-deployments often divide their clients into categories before they have
-a need to differentiate the configs for those categories.)
+the correct variant of the resource based on their `version` key.

+#### Matching Ambiguity

-As mentioned above, this approach does introduce the possibility of
+As mentioned above, this design does introduce the possibility of
 matching ambiguity in certain cases, where there may be more than one
 variant of a resource that matches the dynamic parameters specified by
 the client.

-If an xDS transport protocol implementation does encounter
+If an xDS transport protocol implementation does encounter multiple
-multiple possible matching variants of a resource, its behavior is
+possible matching variants of a resource, its behavior is undefined.
-undefined.
-In the following sections, we evaluate the cases where that
+In the following sections, we evaluate the cases where that can occur
-can occur and specify how each one will be addressed.
+and specify how each one will be addressed.

 ##### Adding a New Key on the Server First

+Consider what would happen in the above transition scenario if we changed
+the server to have multiple variants of a resource differentiated by
+the new `version` key before all of the clients were upgraded to use
+that key.
+For clients sending `{env=prod}`, there would be two possible
+matching variants of the resource, one for `version=v1` and another for
+`version=v2`, and there would be no way to determine which variant to
+use for that client.

 As stated above, we are optimizing for the case where new keys are added
 on clients first, since that is expected to be the common scenario.